allenai/allennlp/README.md

-* Start a web service to host our models with `allennlp/run serve`.
-* Interactively code against AllenNLP from the Python interpreter with `python`.

 You can also install via the `pip` package manager or by cloning this repository into a Python 3.6 virtualenv.
 See below for more detailed instructions.